Mauritian Militant Movement

-The Mauritian Militant Movement (MMM; Mouvement Militant Mauricien; Mouvman Militan Morisien) is a left-wing socialist political party in Mauritius.
+The Mauritian Militant Movement (MMM; Mouvement Militant Mauricien; Mouvman Militan Morisien) is a left-wing democratic socialist political party in Mauritius.
 The party was founded by a group of students in the late 1960s.
 The MMM advocates a fairer society, without discrimination on the basis of social class, race, community, caste, religion, gender or sexual orientation.

-In the general election of 2024, the MMM became the second largest party in the National Assembly of Mauritius with 19 Members of Parliament.
+In the general election of 2024, the MMM became the second largest party in the National Assembly of Mauritius with 19 Members of Parliament, following the departure of four party members, including former leader Paul Bérenger.

 Structure

 The party is divided into twenty Regionales, one for each of the twenty National Assembly constituencies the main island is divided into.
 (A twenty-first constituency covers the island of Rodrigues; the MMM, like other mainland parties, typically does not contest elections there, although historically they had a Regionale organized there).
 The MMM is divided into branches, each of which has a minimum of ten members.
 Each branch sends two representatives to the local Regionale.
 Each Regionale has one representative on the party's Central Committee (CC).
 The CC also includes one male and one female representative of the party's Youth Wing.
 The CC elects a Political Bureau from among its own members.
 Ultimate power within the party consists of the Assembly of Delegates, consisting of members of all branches, which can make any decision with a simple majority by secret ballot.